EYBlockchain/starlight/README.md

 ---
 #### Example: Charity contract using `unknown` and `known`

-Here's a simple Zolidity contract for a charity, where anyone can donate but only the admin can withdraw:
+Here's a simple Zolidity contract for a charity, where anyone can donate but only the admin can withdraw.
+The variable balance is marked with unknown before the incrementation in donate(), to mark that anyone can call donate and increment balance.
+Only the owner can decrement balance in the withdraw function.

 ```solidity
 // SPDX-License-Identifier: CC0